haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/global_extensibility_features.md

 ### Coding standards

 Magento developers should familiarize themselves with our coding standards, best practices, and conventions, especially standards for PHP file formatting, coding style, and file naming conventions.
-Magento standards are based on Zend Framework Coding Standards.
+Magento standards are based on Zend Framework 编码规范.

-See <a href="{{ page.baseurl }}/coding-standards/bk-coding-standards.html">Coding Standards</a> for guidelines and requirements.
+See <a href="{{ page.baseurl }}/coding-standards/bk-coding-standards.html">编码规范</a> for guidelines and requirements.

 ### Rich product ecosystem